Laura Michaels' MinGW FAQ

 Here are some further reference sources for the various licenses that apply to pieces of the MinGW distribution:

 MinGW requires the Microsoft runtime libraries.
 Various versions of MinGW have used either the crtdll.dll or the msvcrt.dll to provide the needed routines.
 Crtdll was on all Win32 systems at one time, but is no longer updated my Microsoft.
 It was standard on platforms such as Windows 3.11/Windows NT 3.5 and platforms that use Win32s.
 Msvcrt is not guaranteed to be on older Windows operating systems, but it is more up-to-date and may offer more features.
 It handles threading better than crtdll and supplies functions such as _i64toa and _atoi64 that crtdll doesn't.
 The default runtime library target for MinGW is now msvcrt.dll.
 You will still find remnants in the MinGW code for crtdll.dll such as ifdefs for it in include files.
+I've read this has been completely removed in the new MinGW headers and runtime library.
 There used to be two versions of MinGW depending on which runtime library you wished to use with it.
 I don't know if there's still a way to work with crtdll.dll in preference to msvcrt.dll.
-Most people had switched to using the version of MinGW that used msvcrt.dll in preference to the version that worked with the older dll anyway.
+There is not with the latest version of MinGW that uses the new runtime library.
+Most people had switched to using the version of MinGW that used msvcrt.dll in preference to the version that worked with the older dll.

-It's highly recommended that you use the latest version of MinGW.
+The MinGW developers have always strongly recommendeded in the past that you use the latest version of MinGW.
 There are older versions available on the Internet or through books and CDs.
 Older versions may have more bugs than the latest version or lack support for certain C++ language features.
-Please be sure that you have downloaded and are working with the latest version, especially if you are having any difficulties with installation or use.
 Support on the MinGW mailing lists or from other resources is usually geared toward the latest release.
 If you are not sure of your version, you can type gcc -dumpversion to find out what you are using.
 Check the MinGW web site to find out what the latest verion number should be.
+Please be sure that you have downloaded and are working with the latest version if you expect official support from the developers, especially if you are having any difficulties with installation or use.
+Unfortunately, you now also need to know where to contact the appropriate developers for your version of MinGW if you want support.
+For instance, if you're using a MinGW cross-compiler, the main MinGW mailing lists are typically not very helpful when asking questions about it.
+See fracturing of MinGW for more details on this issue.
+Some newer versions are turning up with serious compatibility bugs for certain older versions of Windows.
+In those cases, updating to the latest version of MinGW is no longer a valid solution.
+Plus, different forks of MinGW now use different versions of the GNU gcc compiler and not all forks are using the latest versions.

 You may also want to use a program like spkg, so you can easily uninstall these files again.
 However, if you use spkg, you'll probably need to change the names of the tarballs to match Slackware naming conventions and possibly may need to change their decompression format so that spkg knows how to work with them.